Skip to main content Skip to secondary navigation

 Main content start

 Being a Stanford student is an exciting, challenging and life changing endeavor.
 Being a Stanford student with children adds an additional component that is equally exciting, challenging and life changing.
-We are here to support you and your family by connecting you to various campus resources, facilitating access to support services and planning and organizing events for all members of the family.
+We are here to support you and your family by connecting you to various campus resources, facilitating access to support services, and organizing events for all members of the family.

 Information for Students With Children